 Resume Drop-Ins: Get professional advice on your resume draft in a ten minute drop-in session.
 Stop by the Counseling & Career Center for dates and times.

-Additional online resources are available to assist students with exploring careers, gathering college information, and preparing for the job search, including the Minnesota Career Information System (MCIS).
+Online resources are available to assist students with exploring careers, gathering college information, and preparing for the job search, including the Minnesota Career Information System (MCIS).
 For MCIS login information, contact the Career Center.